Lexapro side effects: What to expect during your first week

-They may also recommend a different medication if you’re pregnant or breastfeeding.
-Talk to your doctor if you have any questions.
+They may also recommend a different medication if you’re pregnant or nursing.

-Tell your doctor about any other medicine you take.
-Certain medications can interact with Lexapro.
+Talk with a doctor or healthcare professional about any other medication you take, as some can interact with Lexapro.
 This includes prescription and nonprescription drugs, vitamins, and herbal supplements.

-According to the National Alliance of Mental Illness (NAMI), Lexapro should not be taken with or within two weeks of taking monoamine oxidase inhibitors (MAOIs).
+According to the National Alliance of Mental Illness (NAMI), people should not take Lexapro with or within 2 weeks of taking monoamine oxidase inhibitors (MAOIs).
+This includes:

 What if I forget to take a dose?